 - The National Gallery of Umbria (also located in Perugia) contains works representing an 800-year-long journey through the history of Italian art.

-Naturally, all of the things to see listed above mean we think Perugia is worth visiting.
 However, what makes Perugia worth visiting for me, is the historic charm of Piazza IV Novembre, the heart of the historic city and the focus of today’s photo gallery.

 See More Pictures of Italy